root-project/root/core/doc/v600/index.md

 ## Platform Support

-Temorarily for version 6.00/00, ROOT has a reduced set of supported platforms.
+Temporarily for version 6.00/00, ROOT has a reduced set of supported platforms.
 Most notably Windows is not supported until at least 6.02.
 6.00/00 supports only